sympy/sympy/doc/src/explanation/best-practices.md

   it works" section of the `lambdify()` documentation](lambdify-how-it-works) for more details on why this happens.

-- **Storing SymPy expressions in a NumPy array.** While it is technically possible to store SymPy expressions inside of a NumPy array, doing so usually represents a mistake.
+- **Avoid storing SymPy expressions in a NumPy array.** While it is technically possible to store SymPy expressions inside of a NumPy array, doing so usually represents a mistake.
 A sign that this is happening is if the `dtype` of the NumPy array is `object` (instead of a numeric dtype like `float64` or `int64`).

   Just as one should avoid using NumPy when doing symbolic calculations with